-Investment in the oil and gas sector increased from \$21 billion in 2000 to \$41 billion by 2005 and \$59 billion in 2012, with Alberta accounting for three quarters to four fifth of the total throughout.
+Investment in the oil and gas sector increased from \$21 billion in 2000 to \$41 billion by 2005 and \$59 billion in 2012.
 The Conference Board of Canada (2012), in a study of the economic benefits of oil sands investment for Canada's regions, estimated the supply chain effects of the oil sands.
 The study found that between 2012 and 2035 the expected investment of \$364 billion on oil sand development is expected to generate 1.45 million person years of employment through supply chain effects that will be felt across a wide range of industries, including manufacturing, transport, financial services and wholesale and retail trade.
 While around two-thirds of the benefits will accrue to Alberta, Ontario will receive 14.8 per cent, British Columbia 6.7 per cent and Quebec 3.9 per cent.
 This increased demand will have positive implication for productivity growth through increased rates of capacity utilization and economies of scale and scope.